matt1883/azure-content/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

             }
         }

-In the remaining sections of the article, you can see how to use the available .NET methods to perform operations such as authenticate users, upload files, etc. If you are looking for a complete sample on how to work with Data Lake Store, see the [Appendix](#appendix-sample-code) at the bottom of this article.
+In the remaining sections of the article, you can see how to use the available .NET methods to perform operations such as authentication, file upload, etc.

-## Authenticate the user
+## Authentication

 The following snippet can be used use for an interactive log in experience.